 The consequences of our feel-good-at-all-costs culture have finally caught up with us.
-It’s produced a generation (or two) of people who are depressed and feel lonely, isolated and misunderstood at work.
-It’s got to be hard to spring from the coddled world of childhood into the real world, where folks don’t get a blue ribbon just because they show up.
+It’s produced a generation (or two) of people who are depressed and feel lonely, isolated, and misunderstood at work.
+It’s hard to spring from the coddled world of childhood into the real world, where folks don’t get a blue ribbon just because they show up.

 Reality is a slap in the face for new workers who come from our school system where the adults in the room stumble all over themselves to make certain the student is accommodated.
 Need a tutor to get a better grade?
 No problem—mom and dad will pay for it.
 Need more time to take a test?
 No problem—a school administrator will make sure it happens.

 When these pampered students enter the workforce, they’re confronted with different ethical standards, inflexible rules, and tight deadlines.
 They move from “safe places” on campuses where they are protected from language and ideas they find offensive to an environment that appreciates straight talk and end results.

 Rather than academia preparing students to enter today’s workforce, it’s given graduating students a crippling and unfair expectation of what lies ahead of them.
 The result is an alarmingly large number of younger employees who find the workplace lonely.
 One of the consequences of this sense of desolation is a higher rate of mental illness among those same employees.

 In a recent survey conducted by U.S. health insurer Cigna Corporation, more than 80% of Generation Z and 69% of Millennials are lonely and feel isolated at work.
 They leave their used coffee cups on the counter and expect others to clean up.
 Older employees, however, are apt to feel less lonely and a greater connection to their co-workers.
 They’re also the ones who wash their coffee cups and put them back in place.

 There’s a big difference in attitudes, not only about themselves and in their role in the world but about others as well.